land fragmentation and effect

 5. The effect of urbanization.

-Urbanization and migration basically causes a lot of effect urbanization and migration basically causes a lot of effect in terms of making farmer urbanization and migration basically causes a lot of effect in terms of making farmers crowding in an environment thereby using available land for farming
+Urbanization and migration basically causes a lot of effect urbanization and migration basically causes a lot of effect in terms of making farmer urbanization and migration basically causes a lot of effects in terms of making farmers crowd in an environment thereby using available land for farming

 Thanks for coming to our page you can share this on social media or with your friends